StrikerX3/nativefiledialog-extended/README.md

 - Friendly names for filters
 - Automatically appending file extensions
 - Support for setting a default file name
+- Support for setting the dialog title
 - Native character set (UTF-16 `wchar_t`) support on Windows
 - xdg-desktop-portal support on Linux that opens the "native" file chooser (see "Usage" section below)
 - Initialization and de-initialization of platform library decoupled from file dialog functions
 - Modern CMake build system
 - Optional C++ wrapper with `unique_ptr` auto-freeing semantics and optional parameters

-There is also significant code refractoring, especially for the Windows implementation.
+There is also significant code refactoring, especially for the Windows implementation.

 The [wiki](https://github.com/btzy/nativefiledialog-extended/wiki) keeps track of known language bindings and known popular projects that depend on this library.